 I’ve got behind with the “Diary” entries because during the lockdown I started writing up some of my travels and even started on memories of oceanographic cruises.
 It can be found on this web site under “Past Times” but be warned, it’s like viewing someone else’s holiday slides!
 I’ve done it mainly for my own benefit… it’s been interesting reliving some of my travels to places near and far.

-I’m hoping to get Seatern sailing again this year, but the latest lockdown only started a staged lifting in March with marinas opening during April.
-But mainly I have been influenced by it being a cold spring with frosts on many nights during April.
+I planned to get Seatern sailing again in 2021, but that latest lockdown only started a staged lifting in March with marinas opening during April.
+But mainly I must admit I was influenced by it being a cold spring with frosts on many nights during April.